uvalib/monorepo/src/authorTitleIndex.md

 Carroll, Lewis, *Alice’s Adventures in Wonderland* (1947) IML 20

-Carroll, Lewis, *Alice’s Adventures in Wonderland, Through thenLooking-Glass, The Hunting of the Snark* (1924) 111
+Carroll, Lewis, *Alice’s Adventures in Wonderland, Through the Looking-Glass, The Hunting of the Snark* (1924) 111

 Carroll, Lewis, *Complete Works* (1936) G26